michaels2533/swe-2-5-solo-project_palette-picker/README.md

 ```js
 import './styles.css';
 ```

-## Tech Tips
-This is a big project, so here are some helpful things for you to consider.
-Also, keep in mind you can look at the rubric at the end as a sort of guide to what you need to do.

-### HTML

-#### Data attributes
-Some things in this project get *way* easier if you know what a `data-` attribute is and why you'd likely want them on buttons.
-If you are unfamiliar with data attributes in html and `dataset` in JS, make sure you read up on them (your DOM assignments used them!).

-#### Color inputs
-You know how there's a ton of input types?
-Check out `input type="color"` for this project!
-Read up on how the value of a color input is returned.

-#### Required fields
-Do you know how to make an HTML form treat an input as `required`?
-It's not hard, try figuring it out, and make sure the text input is required!

-### JavaScript

-#### Organization

-We recommend that break up your application into separate files that each handle a single responsibility.
-This is called **separation of concerns**.
-The recommended files are:
-* `local-storage.js` - contains helpers for managing local storage (feel free to copy the starter code we've provided in this repo)
-* `dom-helpers.js` - contains helpers for manipulating the DOM
-* `main.js` - contains the main logic that sets up event handlers and executes initialization functions.

 #### palettes.json
 To start, we're giving you the data for 3 palettes in a `json` format.
 In your own repo, create a `palettes.json` file and copy the data below into it.